tountoun66/Melhome-app/README.md

 This repository contains the necessary files to deploy the Node.js server (`index.js` and `package.json`).

 **Note: You do not need to download or manually edit these files.** By providing the link to this public repository directly in Render (Step 1), the platform will automatically fetch and run the code for you!

+---

+## 👨‍💻 Credits & Support

+Created and maintained by **[tountoun66](https://github.com/tountoun66)**.

+If you encounter any issues, have questions, or want to suggest improvements, please open an issue on the [GitHub repository Issues tab](https://github.com/tountoun66/melhome-bridge/issues).

+## 📄 License

+This project is open-source and distributed under the **MIT License**.
+Feel free to use, modify, and distribute it as you see fit.

+## ⚠️ Disclaimer

+This project is an independent, community-driven creation and is **not affiliated with, endorsed by, or associated with Mitsubishi Electric, MELCloud, or Google**.
+Use this software at your own risk.
+The author is not responsible for any damage, unexpected behavior, or warranty voidance that may occur to your HVAC units as a result of using this software.